-This super easy method to making chicken soup can be used to make any number of servings using almost anything in your refrigerator and pantry and is as warm and comforting as a hug from your favorite person.
+This super easy method to making chicken soup takes less than 30 minutes and is as warm and comforting as a hug from your favorite person.

-Because honestly, I can't help but think that we all need a few more ways to get dinner on the table in a not-precious but still delicious use-what-you-have kind of way.
+The recipe comes with plenty of ideas for variations because I can't help but think that we all need a few more ways to get dinner on the table in a use what you have kind of way.
 Also, we probably all need more hugs even if they come in the form of chicken soup.

-Rotisserie Chicken Soup is part of our No Recipe Required series, a collection of quick and easy dishes that are more of an idea than a recipe.
+Rotisserie Chicken Soup is part of the No Recipe Required series, a collection of quick and easy dishes that are more of an idea than a recipe.

 Jump to: